-- Statement of Objectives (SOO): Describes the requirement in terms of measurable outcomes rather than by means of prescriptive methods.
+- Statement of Objectives (SOO) / Performance Work Statement (PWS): Describes the requirement in terms of measurable outcomes rather than using prescriptive methods.

-- Measurable Performance Standards: To determine whether performance outcomes have been met, defines what is considered acceptable performance.
+- Measurable Performance Standards: To determine whether performance outcomes have been met, define what is considered acceptable performance.

-- Remedies: Procedures that address how to manage performance that does not meet performance standards.
+- Remedies: Procedures that address managing performance that does not meet performance standards.
 While not mandatory, incentives should be used, where appropriate, to encourage performance that will exceed performance standards.
-Remedies and incentives complement each other following elements
+Remedies and incentives complement each other following elements.

 - Performance Assessment Plan: Describes how contractor performance will be measured and assessed against performance standards.
 (Quality Assurance Plan or Quality Assurance Surveillance Plan)

 - Maximize performance: Allows a contractor to deliver the required service by following its own best practices.
-Since the prime focus is on the end result, contractors can adjust their processes, as appropriate, through the life of the contract without the burden of contract modifications provided that the delivered service (outcome) remains in accordance with the contract.
-The use of incentives further motivates contractors to furnish the best performance of which they are capable.
+Since the prime focus is on the end result, contractors can adjust their processes, as appropriate, through the contract’s life without the burden of contract modifications, provided that the delivered service (outcome) remains in accordance with the contract.
+Using incentives further motivates contractors to furnish the best performance they are capable of.

-- Maximize competition and innovation: Encouraging innovation from the supplier base by using performance requirements maximizes opportunities for competitive alternatives in lieu of government-directed solutions.
-Since PBSA allows for greater innovation, it has the potential to attract broader industry base.
+- Maximize competition and innovation: Encouraging innovation from the supplier base by using performance requirements maximizes opportunities for competitive alternatives instead of government-directed solutions.
+Since PBSA allows for greater innovation, it has the potential to attract a broader industry base.

-- Encourage and promote the use of commercial services: The vast majority of service requirements are commercial in nature.
-Use of FAR Part 12 (Acquisition of Commercial Items) procedures provides great benefits by minimizing the reporting burden and reducing the use of government-unique contract clauses and similar requirements, which can help attract a broader industry base.
+- Encourage and promote the use of commercial services: The vast majority of service requirements are commercial.
+The use of FAR Part 12 (Acquisition of Commercial Items) procedures provides great benefits by minimizing the reporting burden and reducing the use of government-unique contract clauses and similar requirements, which can help attract a broader industry base.

-- Shift in risk: Much of the risk is shifted from the government to industry, since contractors become responsible for achieving the objectives in the work statement through the use of their own best practices and processes.
+- Shift in risk: Much of the risk is shifted from the government to industry since contractors become responsible for achieving the work statement’s objectives through their own best practices and processes.
 Agencies should consider this reality in determining the appropriate acquisition incentives.

-- Achieve savings: Experience in both government and industry has demonstrated that use of performance requirements results in cost savings.
+- Achieve savings: Government and industry experience has demonstrated that using performance requirements results in cost savings.